JaxkDev/sdl3-sample/README.md

 See [src/main.cpp](src/main.cpp) for the code.

 ### Building And Running
-Are you a complete beginner?
-If so, read [this](https://github.com/Ravbug/sdl3-sample/wiki/Setting-up-your-computer)!
-Otherwise, install CMake and your favorite compiler, and follow the commands below:
+Install CMake and your favorite compiler, and follow the commands below:
 ```sh
 # You need to clone with submodules, otherwise SDL will not download.
 git clone https://github.com/Ravbug/sdl3-sample --depth=1 --recurse-submodules
 cd sdl3-sample
 cmake -S . -B build
 ```
-You can also use an init script inside [`config/`](config/).
+You can also use an init script inside [`scripts/`](scripts/).
 Then open the IDE project inside `build/` (If you had CMake generate one) and run!

 ## Supported Platforms